-Students who have A-level or equivalent in Chemistry and wish to take Molecules in Action (CHEM1061) as their only chemistry module should attend chemistry induction in CG21 on Tuesday of Induction Week.
+Students who have A-level or equivalent in Chemistry and wish to take Molecules in Action (CHEM1061) as their only chemistry module should attend chemistry registration in CG107L on Tuesday of Induction Week (1st October 2019).
 Please note that you will need to attend the Chemistry department on Tuesday of Induction Week in order to complete registration, simply selecting the module in the on-line registration system will not be sufficient.

 Students taking Core Chemistry 1 (CHEM1078) and Practical Chemistry 1A (CHEM1087) as part of either a Chemistry or Natural Sciences degree and who wish to take Molecules in Action (CHEM1061) will receive details during the Induction Week activities.

 Induction Week Online Planner